aldolammel/Arma-3-Controlled-Spawn-And-Waypoints-Randomizr-Script/README.md

 ## Changelog

-**Feb, 20th 2022 | v1.5**
+**Feb, 20th 2022 | v1.5.5**
 - Fixed for dedicated servers: now the script is called through description.ext function and not more initServer.sqf execVN;
-- Improved: automatic setMarkerAlpha for destination and spawn point markers.
+- Improved: automatic setMarkerAlpha for destination and spawn point markers;
+- Adjustment: function names.
+- Removed "waitUntil" for player.

 **Feb, 10th 2022 | v1.2.1**
 - Zeus now can see all units and vehicle spawned of the script;